Takashiidobe/notes/src/books/game-programming-patterns/singleton.md

 }
 ```

-This doesn\'t solve the fact that these are just glorified global vars:
+This doesn't solve the fact that these are just glorified global vars:

 Globals: